svetrovinsky/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOCopilotPromoOptInStatus.md

 ## DESCRIPTION

 The `Get-SPOCopilotPromoOptInStatus` cmdlet retrieves and returns the opt-in Copilot promo status.
+The user must be a SharePoint Admin to run the cmlets.

 ## EXAMPLES